-Biomass is organic matter of recent origin.
+Biomass Energy – Biomass is organic matter of recent origin.
 It doesn’t include fossil fuels, which have taken millions of years to evolve.
 The CO2 released when energy is generated from biomass is balanced by that absorbed during the fuel’s production.
 This is why it is considered to be a carbon neutral process.

 Biomass is often called ‘bioenergy’ or ‘biofuels’.
 These biofuels are produced from organic materials, either directly from plants or indirectly from industrial, commercial, domestic or agricultural products.

-For small-scale domestic applications of biomass the fuel usually takes the form of wood pellets, wood chips and wood logs.
+For small-scale domestic applications of biomass boilers, the fuel usually takes the form of wood pellets, wood chips and wood logs.

 There are two main ways of using biomass to heat a domestic property:

 Wood Fire Stoves can be 80% efficient.
 They’re normally used for background heating.
 They also add aesthetic value in the living area of the house itself.
 Many wood burning stoves act as space heaters only.
 But the higher output versions can be fitted with an integral back boiler to provide domestic hot water and central heating through radiators, if needed.

 You should consider the following issues if you’re thinking about a biomass boiler or stove.
 An accredited installer will be able to provide more detailed advice.

 Running costs: Unlike other forms of renewable energy, biomass systems require you to pay for the fuel.
 Fuel costs generally depend on the distance from your supplier.
-As a general rule the running costs will be more favourable if you live in an area that doesn’t have a gas supply.
+As a general rule the running costs will be more favorable if you live in an area that doesn’t have a gas supply.